PaymentFusion/paymentfusion.github.io/_posts/2020-04-28-Settings_API_v1.12.0.md

 #### Other
-* Updated components to address stability and patch vulnerabilities.
+* Updated components to address stability and apply security fixes.

 &nbsp;
 ###### Deployment schedule